robenkleene/collections/cards/music-theory.md

 - **In music theory, what does diminished with intervals?** A half-step fewer
 - **In music theory, what does augmented with intervals?** A half-step more
 - **In music theory, how many scale degrees is a fifth?** Five
+- **In music theory, what happens to the frequency when you move a note up one octave in pitch?** The frequency doubles
-- **In music theory, what is the frequency ratio of a perfect fifth? `3:2`
+- **In music theory, what is the frequency ratio of a perfect fifth?** `3:2`
 - **In music theory, what are the perfect intervals?** Unison, Perfect Fourth, Perfect Fifth, Octave
 - **In music theory, what are the intervals that can be major or minor?** Second, Third, Sixth, Seventh
 - **In music theory, what is the tonic?** The first note of a scale
 - **In music theory, what is the difference between the major and minor intervals?** Major intervals have the tonic on the bottom, minor intervals have the tonic on top
 - **In music theory, why are the octave and unison called perfect?** Because the pitch doesn't change
+- **In music theory, why are the perfect fourth and perfect fifth called that?** Because those intervals are more consonance
 - **In music theory, all fourths and fifths are perfect except for those between which two keys?** F and B (the fourth has F on the bottom, the fifth has B on the bottom)
-- **In music theory, why are the perfect fourth and perfect fifth called that?** Because those intervals have a high degree of consonance
-- **In music theory, what happens to the frequency when you move a note up one octave in pitch?** The frequency doubles
 - **In music theory, how many half steps is a perfect fifth?** Seven
 - **In music theory, how many half steps is a perfect fourth?** Five
 - **In music theory, how many half steps is an augmented fourth?** Six